IG00RA/portfolio/README.md

 # My Full Stack Developer Portfolio

 Welcome to my Full Stack developer portfolio!
-This repository contains a website showcasing my projects and information about me as a professional developer.The site has implemented the possibility to choose the interface language.
+This repository contains a website showcasing my projects and information about me as a professional developer.The site has a responsive design and the ability to choose the interface language has been implemented.

 ![portfolio-uk-1](./src/img/readme/mob-uk-1.webp)
 ![portfolio-uk-2](./src/img/readme/mob-uk-2.webp)